jubi020/authentication-page/README.md

-A simple Authentication system designed using ReactJS and Firebase.
+A simple Authentication system with signup and log in features designed using ReactJS and Firebase.